NeuonAI/neuon-hackwknd-cropai/README.md

 2. Reduce the cost of data collection by crowdsourcing the community.
 3. Farmers would be benefited by this system in early detection of crop disease to ensure quality yield at the same time maintain production quantity.
 4. The related agriculture authority could detect and control disease outbreak within the community.
+5. Light-weight and independent AI model for offline disease detection.

 ## Overall framework